This is going to be a response to an old friend of mine Epydemic2020 and the Euthyphro Dilemma, a theologian and an assistant professor of philosophy.

 “God’s nature, aka his essential properties, is the standard of Goodness”.

-So what Epydemic is saying here is that God can command moral acts because it’s consistent and/or essential to his own moral nature♡♡ So let’s consider that assertion for a moment that being God’s moral nature.
+So what Epydemic is saying here is that God can command moral acts because it’s consistent and/or essential to his own moral nature, so let’s consider that assertion for a moment – that being God’s moral nature.
 Now does this escape the problem or is this even a possible 3rd option; no, not at all!
-What Epydemic has done here, and many others who uses this argument, not just Epydemic, what they have done here is what’s known as a fallacy of suppressed-correlative.
+What Epydemic has done here, as well as many others who uses this argument, is what’s known as a fallacy of suppressed-correlative.
 A fallacy of suppressed-correlative is committed when given a dichotomy of X or Y one makes a definitional argument to which includes both X & Y thereby avoiding any mutually exclusive option from being made, similar to the fallacy Loki’s wager.

-so in a sense this 3rd option doesn’t exist.
-So anyone who uses this argument hasn’t escaped Euthyphro at all… they’ve just simply reworded it.
+So you can say this 3rd option doesn’t exist; so if anyone who uses this argument hasn’t escaped Euthyphro at all they’ve just simply reworded it.